buddhika159/CNN-models-for-image-classification/README.md

 - Sequential model
     - Shows how to model a Deep NN with steps:
         - Data Preparation and Processing
-        - Define a Sequential model from `Keras`
+        - Define a Sequential model with `Keras`
         - Train and Test
         - Inference
         - Ways to save the model